kubernetes/ingress-nginx/controllers/nginx/configuration.md

 *Note:* Adding an annotation to an Ingress rule overrides any global restriction.

-Please check the [whitelist](examples/whitelist/README.md) example.
+Please check the [whitelist](examples/affinity/cookie/nginx/README.md) example.

 ### Sticky Session

-The annotation `ingress.kubernetes.io/sticky-enabled` enables stickness in all Upstreams of an Ingress.
+The annotation `ingress.kubernetes.io/affinity` enables and sets the affinity type in all Upstreams of an Ingress.
 This way, a request will always be directed to the same upstream server.

+#### Cookie affinity
-You can also specify the name of the cookie that will be used to route the requests with the annotation `ingress.kubernetes.io/sticky-name`.
+If you use the ``cookie`` type you can also specify the name of the cookie that will be used to route the requests with the annotation `ingress.kubernetes.io/session-cookie-name`.
 The default is to create a cookie named 'route'.

-The annotation `ingress.kubernetes.io/sticky-hash` defines which algorithm will be used to 'hash' the used upstream.
+In case of NGINX the annotation `ingress.kubernetes.io/session-cookie-hash` defines which algorithm will be used to 'hash' the used upstream.
 Default value is `md5` and possible values are `md5`, `sha1` and `index`.
+The `index` option  is not hashed, an in-memory index is used instead, it's quicker and the overhead is shorter Warning: the matching against upstream servers list is inconsistent.
+So, at reload, if upstreams servers has changed, index values are not guaranted to correspond to the same server as before!
+USE IT WITH CAUTION and only if you need to!

-This feature is implemented by the third party module *nginx-sticky-module-ng* (https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng).

-The workflow used to define which upstream server will be used is explained here: https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng/raw/08a395c66e425540982c00482f55034e1fee67b6/docs/sticky.pdf
+In NGINX this feature is implemented by the third party module [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng).
+The workflow used to define which upstream server will be used is explained [here]https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng/raw/08a395c66e425540982c00482f55034e1fee67b6/docs/sticky.pdf